hazelwiss/strp/README.md

 # strp

-Utility library for parsing data from input strings, or stdin if not built with the `std` feature.
+Utility library for parsing data from input strings, or stdin if built with the `std` feature.
 Supports no_std contexts, but requires the alloc crate.

 ```rust